benal20/Agenda.gml/README.md

   do_animation(animation_name, agenda.create_todo())
 }, "attack_start")
 ```
-This value, or undefined if one wasn't defined, will be passed into the next Agenda or final callback in the chain.
+This value will be passed into the next Agenda or final callback in the chain.
 ```js
 agenda_create(self, function(agenda, victim_instance) {
   do_animation("attack_start", agenda.create_todo())